How Childhood Trauma Fuels Controlling Behavior (And How to Stop It)

 Why is this important?
 Because resentment thrives on unmet expectations.
 When we expect…

-Breaking free from controlling tendencies begins with recognizing them—not with shame or blame, but with curiosity and compassion.
+Breaking free from controlling behavior begins with recognizing them—not with shame or blame, but with curiosity and compassion.
 It’s not about labeling yourself as “the problem” but understanding that your behaviors may be rooted in pain or patterns you learned in childhood.

 When you address your pain, you break the cycle of control.
 This doesn’t just benefit you—it transforms your relationships.
 You’ll find it easier to connect, trust, and let go of the need to control every little thing.
 It’s about creating relationships that feel safe and nourishing, rather than fraught with tension.